google/yggdrasil-decision-forests/documentation/installation.md

 **Important remarks**

--   The `.bazelrc` file contains implicit options used by the build.
+-   The `.bazelrc` file contains implicit build options.
 -   By default, the binaries will not be compiled with support for TensorFlow IO and dataset formats.
-Support can be added with `--config=use_tensorflow_io`.
+Support can be added with `--config=use_tensorflow_io` and with the correct WORKSPACE file.
 In this case, a small fraction of TensorFlow is compiled.
-Some of the unit test require `--config=use_tensorflow_io`.
 -   TensorFlow does not support C++17 on Windows.
 If using `use_tensorflow_io`, you have to use C++14 i.e. `--config=windows_cpp14`.

 ## Running a minimal example

-The CLI binaries are now be available in the `bazel-bin/yggdrasil_decision_forests/cli` directory.
+Once the compilation is done, the CLI binaries are available in `bazel-bin/yggdrasil_decision_forests/cli` directory.
 For example, `bazel-bin/yggdrasil_decision_forests/cli/train` trains a model.
 Alternatively, if you downloaded the binaries, extract them to the project root.
 Then, to run